-Our Cleaner Production programs, which started in 2011, provide training to suppliers in Bangladesh and China on how to make improvements to their washing, dyeing and printing operations.
-The training helps them reduce the amount of water, chemicals and energy they use and ensure that wastewater is treated properly.
+Our Cleaner Production programs, which started in 2011, provides training to suppliers in Bangladesh and China on how to make improvements to their washing, dyeing and printing operations.
+The training helps them to reduce the water, chemicals and energy they use and ensure that waste water is treated properly.

-In addition, as part of our effort to ensure that our products are safe to wear and use, we are working to phase out certain chemicals and replace them with alternatives.
+In addition we are working to phase out certain chemicals and replace them with alternatives.

 An Effluent Treatment Plant (ETP) is used by factories to treat their wastewater and remove any chemicals or dyes that have been used in the manufacturing process.
 Whilst there are many different types of ETPs, here you can see an example of a typical ETP system.